jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 approach.
 It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

-## “Lifting the Heavy Ass Weights of Support”

 It’s time to start approaching your job more like Ronny.
 I'm here to introduce you to the Heavy Ass Weights of Support.